iNiceTwice/greydive-challenge/README.md

-# Challenge Frontend Jr de Greydive
+# Challenge Frontend Jr by Greydive

 Simple App where a form is created from a JSON and the form data is saved and displayed from firebase.